amanali1896/Deployment-of-Smart-Contracts-on-Amancoin/README.md

 4) Select Add custom network/node from the Network ETH dropdown (refer demo folder image 2).
 5) Fill out the custom node details as shown(refer demo folder image 3).
 6) Under contract tab click on "deploy contract" (refer demo folder image 4).
+7) In remix ide where you have the solidity code, click on details. copy the byte code number from the object key (refer demo folder image 5).